 A register list can contain a maximum of 16 operands.
 These operands can be virtual registers or expression register operands.

-first operand uses the lowest address, and subsequent operands use addresses formed by
+the lowest address, and subsequent operands use addresses formed

 An expression operand or virtual register can appear more than once in a register list and is used each time it is specified.

 The base register is updated, if specified.
 The update overwrites any value loaded into the base register during a memory load operation.

 Operating on User mode registers when in a privileged mode,

 ^ after a register list, is not